 Trine chemical engineering teams

-bring home three awards
+bring home three awards for second straight year

 ANGOLA, Ind. – For the second straight year, Trine University students in the McKetta Department of Chemical & Bioprocess Engineering have won a national design award.
 Chemical engineering students have been national design award winners for six out of the past seven years.